vinta/awesome-python/README.md

 * [gitapi](http://bitbucket.org/haard/gitapi) - Pure-Python API for git.
 * [supervisor](https://github.com/Supervisor/supervisor) - Supervisor process control system for UNIX.

+## PaaS and SaaS utilities

+*Libraries and tools to help the use of Platform as a Service*

+* [ShiftPy](https://github.com/rochacbruno/shiftpy) - Helpers for deployment in RedHat Openshift Cloud

 ## Job Scheduler

 *Libraries for scheduling jobs.*